heuer/segno/docs/serializers.rst

 Most serializers accept a ``scale`` parameter which indicates the scaling factor of the serialization.
-By default, the scaling factor is ``1`` which means that the dark / light modules of a (Micro) QR Code is interpreted as one unit in the specific user space (i.e. 1 pixel for the :ref:`PNG <png>` serializer or 1 point (1/72 of an inch) in :ref:`EPS <eps>`).
+By default, the scaling factor is ``1`` which means that size of a dark / light module is interpreted as one unit in the specific user space (i.e. 1 pixel for the :ref:`PNG <png>` serializer or 1 point (1/72 of an inch) in :ref:`EPS <eps>`).
 Some serializers (like :ref:`PNG <png>`) accept only an integer value or convert the provided scaling factor to an integer.
 Other, like :ref:`SVG <svg>` and :ref:`EPS <eps>`,